Big Brother (British TV series) series 5: House

 The Big Brother house has been located at Elstree Studios, Borehamwood, Hertfordshire since Big Brother 3 onward.
 To go along with the format change of the "evil" Big Brother this year, the house was much smaller in size.
 The house was one-third smaller, and featured an elevated floor and a lowered ceiling, adding a feeling of claustrophobia.
 The kitchen remained simple, with only necessities such as an oven (on which the only reference of time was located in the entire house), fridge, and sink.
 There was only one bedroom, and housemates were required to go through the garden to get to the bedroom.
 With eight single beds and two double beds, housemates were forced to share beds, and when a Housemate was evicted from the series, their bed was removed from the house, effectively preventing bed swapping.
 The showers in the bathroom this season were made of glass which led out into the garden, thus providing Housemates with no privacy.
 The Diary Room this season featured a red and blue background, with a large red chair which was attached to the wall.
 Big Brother 5 was the first series to not feature the chickens in the backyard.
 The house for this series was later described as being "horrible", with a member of production stating it was "designed to be as uncomfortable as possible, with none of the luxury gadgets of previous years."

 Bedsit

 Located behind the Diary Room, the bedsit contained one double bed, a small kitchen, a small bathroom, tattered armchairs, a telephone and flowery wallpaper, the only modern feature of the bedsit was the plasma screen where housemates could view the main house.
 Outside the bedsit was a corridor leading to the Diary Room.
 Due to the close proximity of the bedsit to the main house, housemates were required to speak quietly in the bedsit to avoid detection.
 The bedsit was resurrected six years later in Ultimate Big Brother.

-Titles

-The sequence starts off with an eye zooming out with faded clips of security, the house and cameras before showing the eye and fading from the eye to a black and blue gradient.
-Then, it goes on to the show.